Luther King House

 The Revd Dr Graham Adams – Theology and World Faiths

-Graham is a Northern College tutor and ordained Congregational minister, who teaches Mission Studies in the context of global Christianity and religious diversity and dialogue.
+Graham is a Northern College tutor, programme leader for the MA and ordained Congregational minister, who teaches Mission Studies in the context of global Christianity and religious diversity and dialogue.
 His research interests include ‘the solidarity of the shaken’ (Andrew Shanks’s understanding of the ‘kingdom’ to which the church contributes), and mission in the context of contemporary ‘Empire’.
 He is the author of ‘Christ and the Other’ (published by Ashgate, 2010).

 The Revd Dr Jan Berry – Pastoral, Congregational and Liturgical Studies